-ISS does not issue you social security number.
-You must apply for one with the Social Security office.
+- ISS does not issue social security numbers.
+You must apply for one with the Social Security Administration.

-Please read current information about hours of operation and current services from SSA's website at https://www.ssa.gov/.
+- Please read current information about hours of operation and current services from SSA’s website.

-To help you receive a social security number, please complete the SSN request at https://iss.uwb.edu/.
+- To help you receive a social security number for on-campus jobs, please complete the SSN request at ISS Portal.

 What is a SSN?